-Mathematics 1101Y - Calculus I: Functions and calculus of one variable TRENT UNIVERSITY, 2012-2013
+Mathematics 1101Y - Calculus I: Functions and calculus of one variable Trent University, 2013-2014

-Assignment #1 Plotting with Maple[†] Due on Friday, 5 October, 2012.
+Assignment #1 Plotting with Maple †

+Due on Monday, 30 September, 2013.

-Before attempting the questions below, please read through Chapter 1, for the basics of graphing various functions in Cartesian coordinates, and through §11.1 and §11.3 of Chapter 11, for the basics of parametric curves and polar coordinates, respectively.
-(The basic definitions of how parametric curves and polar coordinates work are embedded in this assignment for your convenience, but you might want some additional explanations and examples.)
+Before attempting the questions below, please read through Chapter 1 of the text for the basics of graphing various functions in Cartesian coordinates, and through §11.1 and §11.3 of Chapter 11 for the basics of parametric curves and polar coordinates, respectively.
+Some basics of graphing in Cartesian coordinates, using trigonometric functions, and so on, can also be found in the Academic Skills pamphlet Formula for Success.
+The basic definitions of how parametric curves and polar coordinates work are given in this assignment for your convenience, but you might want some additional explanations and examples.
 You should also read the handout A very quick start with Maple and play around with Maple a little.
 It might also be useful to skim though Getting started with Maple 10 by Gilberto E. Urroz - read those parts concerned with plotting curves more closely! - and perhaps keep it handy as a reference.
-You can find links to both documents on the MATH 1101Y web page.
+You can find links to these documents on the MATH 1101Y web page.
 Maple's help facility may also come in handy, especially when trying to make out the intricacies of what the plot command and its options and variations do.
-Finally, make use of the Maple labs!
+Make use of the Maple labs and the instructor, too!
+Finally, don't forget that while ou may work together and look stuff up for the assignments. but you should write and/or type up what you submit by yourself.